| articles | chronology|

 journals as well as accounts of his contemporaries show him to be a

+willing and active participant), the real issue is the Columbus legacy.
 A statement by the American Indian Movement of Colorado as to why

 they oppose Columbus Day celebrations starts like this: “When Taino